-This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Stellar AfricaGold Inc. (the "Company" or "Stellar"), is dated June 28, 2021 (the "Report Date") and provides an analysis of the Company's financial results and progress which will enable the reader to evaluate important variations in our financial situation for the three and nine months ended April 30, 2021 and 2020.
-This MD&A should be read together with the Company's unaudited condensed consolidated financial statements for the three and nine months ended April 30, 2021 and 2020 and related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
+This management's discussion and analysis of the financial condition and results of operations ("MD&A") of Stellar AfricaGold Inc. (the "Company" or "Stellar"), is dated November 29, 2021 (the "Report Date") and provides an analysis of the Company's financial results and progress which will enable the reader to evaluate important variations in our financial situation for the years ended July 31, 2021 and 2020.
+This MD&A should be read together with the Company's consolidated financial statements for the years ended July 31, 2021 and 2020 and related notes thereto, which are prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee ("IFRIC").
 All amounts are expressed in Canadian dollars unless otherwise noted.